Pacific Audio Visual Institute

 The Alley is where I learned to communicate and execute a designers vision.
 As the front of house operator, my job was to listen to what the designers want and make sure it was properly executed.
 The difficult part was, you can't see sound!
 So, communication was key.

 More importantly, this is where I was first exposed to PHP and CSS.
 Anyone ever sat through a regional theater tech rehearsal?
 Well, there's a lot of downtime!
-So, I fired up my computer and started hacking away, with a little help from Lynda.com
+So, I fired up my computer and started hacking away.
+I got my first paid PHP gig in 2006.

 This is where I really cut my teeth in the world of digital agencies.
 Focused mainly on mobile apps and their supporting websites, I was a technical project manager in charge of herding the cats and making sure the client was getting what they wanted.